paypal/paypal-checkout-components/README.md

 ### Advanced Integration (Express-Checkout)

 This integration uses [Express Checkout](https://developer.paypal.com/docs/classic/express-checkout/integration-guide/ECGettingStarted/), which is more useful for advanced integrations.

 Unlike the simple integration, you will be responsible for calling PayPal's [Express Checkout](https://developer.paypal.com/docs/classic/express-checkout/integration-guide/ECGettingStarted/) api to set up the transaction and create an express-checkout token, and to finalize the transaction once your customer has approved the payment.

+We will call the `getToken` function you provide, in which you are responsible for calling [SetExpresscheckout](https://developer.paypal.com/docs/classic/api/merchant/SetExpressCheckout_API_Operation_NVP/) to retrieve an express-checkout token, and passing it back to the `callback`.
+Then once the payment has been authorized, we will call the `onPaymentAuthorized` function you provide, and you will be responsible for calling [DoExpressCheckoutPayment](https://developer.paypal.com/docs/classic/api/merchant/DoExpressCheckoutPayment_API_Operation_NVP/) to finalize the transaction.

 ```javascript